photoprism/photoprism-docs/docs/user-guide/navigate.md

 #### 2. Toolbar ####

 Located on the top.
 Find photos or videos by entering search terms like `cats` and filters like `label:cat`.
+A list with possible search filters can be found [here](organize/search.md).

 #### 3. Reload Button ####